Project – 40,000,000 SEO urls in SQL

 Here’s what I needed to do.

-1. Client has thousand of websites
+1. The client has thousands of websites

-3. Client several thousand SEO friendly search keyword.
+3. Client several thousand SEO-friendly search keywords.

-I had start seriously think about the performance with SQL server in mind, generating the data means nothing if it takes too long to save or retrieve it.
-Had to do serious research about how MS-SQL server deals with data IO.
-My first pass was using Entity Framework for records-by-record inserts, updates, deletes – that didn’t work, takes months to complete.
-Then I tried to use dynamic SQL with each statement batch inserting 1000 records – with this approach I run into SQL Command Batch size limit first.
-Once I got my SQL Insert command under the batch size limit I was able to quickly insert first 1000 records.
-So, I kick-started the process to insert all 40,000,000 records using this approach.
+I had to seriously think about the performance with the SQL server in mind, generating the data means nothing if it takes too long to save or retrieve it.
+I had to do serious research about how MS-SQL server deals with data IO.
+My first pass was using Entity Framework for records-by-record inserts, updates, and deletes – that didn’t work, it would have taken over a month to complete.
+Then I tried to use dynamic SQL with each statement batch inserting 1000 records – with this approach, I run into SQL Command Batch size limit first.
+Once I got my SQL Insert command under the batch size limit I was able to quickly insert the first 1000 records.
+So, I kick-started the process of inserting all 60,000,000 records using this approach.
 Again it was taking too long.
-But time I did the math, inserting the 1000 records was taking less than a second, should have taken only few hours.
+But this time I did the math, inserting the 1000 records was taking less than a second, so it should have taken only a few hours.
 Checking the progress on the server side, I soon realized I couldn’t even check the row count – SELECT COUNT(*) FROM dbo.TableName was not returning anything.

 2. Use Customer’s and Directories dataset boundaries to break the entire processing into several passes.